 - Century Regional Detention Facility (Lynwood Women's Jail) – 11705 S Alameda St, Los Angeles, CA 90059

-So, it really is hard to put your finger on how much time a person might do or they get sent to county jail.
+That's another thing.
+Many of these release dates show a specific time that a person is getting out, and they end up getting out earlier.
+So, it is hard to put your finger on how much time a person might do, or they get sent to county jail.

 County Jail Time

-So, I think there's flux in county jail depending on how crowded it is, what's going on with the virus and a host of other factors that are internal to the county jail.
+So, I think there's flux in county jail depending on how crowded it is, what's going on with the virus, and a host of other internal factors.

-A domestic violence case is a good example as having this type of conviction on your record can be life-altering.
+A domestic violence case is an excellent example, as having this type of conviction on your record can be life-altering.